rolandbaer/list-last-changes/readme.txt

 = Shortcode =
 To show the list of the last changes via shortcode use the following syntax:

-[list_last_changes number='7' showpages='true' showposts='true' /]
+[list_last_changes number='7' showpages='true' showposts='true' showauthor='false'/]

-The Attribute 'number' defines the number of entries shown.
+The attribute 'number' defines the number of entries shown.
 With the attributes 'showpages' and 'showposts' changed pages and/or posts are included.
+To show also the author set the attribute 'showauthor' to true.

-In difference to the widget, with the sortcode no title is written.
+In difference to the widget, with the shortcode no title is written.
 If a title is needed it has to be defined by hand in front of the shortcode.

 == Changelog ==

-= 0.8.1 =
+= 0.8.5 =

-*Release date: April 24, 2019*
+*Release date: October 7, 2020*

-* Bugfix for incorrect sorting and amount of posts (thanks to osthafen)
+* Added support for also showing the author of the post (deactivated by default)

 = Older releases =
 see changelog.txt